What is separation anxiety?

-How do you know if your dog has separation anxiety?
+How do I know if my dog has true separation anxiety?

-- When your dog is left alone with free access to a room or the entire house, does he scratch, chew and paw at the doors and windows?
+- When your dog is left alone, does he scratch, chew, and paw at the doors and windows?

 - When you are home, does your dog follow you from room to room?

-- When you arrive home, is your dog frantic with excitement?
+- When you get home, is your dog frantic with excitement?

-- When you come home from short outings, is there a puddle of saliva in the crate where your dog was left?
+- Is there a puddle of saliva in the crate where your dog was left?

 - Does your dog try to escape from the crate?

 - Keep your arrivals and departures as low key as possible.
-When you come in, ignore him for 10 minutes or so and then calmly and quietly greet your dog.
+When you come home, make brief eye contact or give a short verbal greeting, then try to avoid anything your dog finds exciting for the next 10 minutes or so (like taking a walk, playing fetch, or excessive petting).
 If you get very excited about coming and going, your dog will, too.

 - If one event seems to trigger your dog's anxiety, begin desensitizing him to that trigger.
 For example, if picking up your keys causes your dog to become anxious, periodically pick up your keys and move them around the house throughout the day when you are going to be home.
 You can also pick up your keys and give your dog a yummy treat.
-This will signal to him that bad things don't always come from keys clanging.
-Keep track of what triggers your dog to become anxious.
-Randomly desensitize your dog to each of the triggers.
+This will signal to him that “bad things” don't always come from keys clanging.

-- Practice mock departures of varying duration (from one minute to 10 minutes).
+- Practice mock departures of varying duration (from 1-10 minutes).
 Use different stimuli such as grabbing your keys or starting your car to let him know that when you leave, it's not forever.
-Also establish a "safety" cue that will help your dog identify that you will return.
-This can be turning the radio on a soothing station right before you leave or leaving a special toy that is safe for your dog to play with alone.
-During the practice sessions, you can turn the radio on, tell your dog "I'll be right back," then leave.
-When you return, ignore him for a couple minutes, then calmly greet him.
+When you return, make brief eye contact and then ignore him for a couple minutes.

-- Vigorously exercise your dog for at least 15 minutes, twice daily.
+- Vigorously exercise your dog for at least 15 minutes twice daily.
 The most important time to exercise is in the mornings before you leave.
+However, be sure you have planned at least 30 minutes from the end of the exercise session to your departure to give them adequate time to relax and return to a normal baseline.
 Exercise alone will not cure separation anxiety, but it can save your house from a bored dog with lots of energy.

-- Use pet sitters, doggie day care, neighborhood friends or someone who can be trusted to play, exercise and let the dog out during the day.
-This can provide your dog with a situation in which he is not alone.
+- Use pet sitters, doggie day care, neighborhood friends or someone who can be trusted to play, exercise, and let the dog out during the day.